Lesson 3: Repetition in the Visual Arts

 What is repetition in the visual arts, and how does it affect works of art?

-At the end of this lesson students will be able to: Identify repetition in the composition of a variety of art works, and how it is used to create a unified composition
+Identify repetition in the composition of a variety of art works, and how it is used to create a unified composition.

 Discuss ways in which the compositional structure of a painting affects the tone of the painting, or communicates information or emotional content to the viewer.